 This course examines the principles and methodology used in fraud detection and deterrence.
 Topics covered include skimming, cash larceny, check tampering, billing, payroll and expense reimbursement schemes, non-cash misappropriations, corruption, fraudulent financial statements, conducting investigations and interviewing witnesses.
 This course also examines auditors' legal responsibilities towards fraud, the evaluation of internal controls and important pieces of legislation such as the Sarbanes-Oxley Act and the Criminal Code.
 Finally, the ethical aspects associated with fraud are discussed.
 Class sessions consist of lectures, real-life fraud case discussions and the presentation of material from the Association of Certified Fraud Examiners.
 Note: Students who have received credit for ACCO 470 (Fraud Examination, i.e. ACCO 470F), ACCO 455 or ACCO 570 may not take this course for credit.
-Top Chartered Accountancy 1550 de Maisonneuve W., GM 600-35 Tel.: 514-848-2424 ext.
-7344; Fax: 514-848-4551 E-mail: gradacco@jmsb.concordia.ca Website: johnmolson.concordia.ca Diploma in Chartered Accountancy Director: Trevor Hagyard; Program Officer: Teresa Zuccaro The John Molson School of Business offers a graduate Diploma in Chartered Accountancy that prepares students for careers in chartered accountancy.
-This program is officially recognized as part of the Professional Education Program of the Ordre des comptables agréés du Québec and qualifies students to write the Uniform Final Examination (UFE).
-The teaching faculty includes practitioners in public accountancy, assurance, information technology and taxation.
-Admission Requirements.
+Graduate Studies > Publications and References > Graduate Calendar > Current > John Molson School of Business > Chartered Accountancy Back to Original Version Chartered Accountancy Website Diploma in Chartered Accountancy Admission Requirements.
 Applicants must possess a bachelor's degree.
 Students holding an undergraduate degree with a major in Accountancy, with high academic standing (minimum 3.00 GPA plus B- grade in specified courses), will normally have satisfied the prerequisite requirements.
 Applicants lacking the appropriate undergraduate work will be required to successfully complete certain qualifying courses, as assigned by the Director.
-Applications.
-A detailed description of the program may be obtained from the Program Officer, Diploma in Chartered Accountancy Program, The John Molson School of Business, Concordia University, 1455 de Maisonneuve Blvd.
-West, Montreal, Quebec, H3G 1M8.
-Applicants can apply online at: connect2.concordia.ca Application Deadlines.
-The deadline for application is June 1 for the fall term, October 1 for the winter term, February 1 for the summer term.
 Requirements for the Diploma A candidate is required to complete a minimum of 30 credits (comprised of the following 7 specific diploma courses): ACCO 612 ACCO 613 ACCO 631 ACCO 635 ACCO 643 ACCO 678 ACCO 685 In addition to the required diploma courses in the program, students may register for one or more elective courses, with the permission of the Program Director.
-Academic Regulations - Academic Standing.
+Academic Regulations • Academic Standing.
 The academic performance of all students will be reviewed at the end of each term based on the final grades for the courses completed during the term.
 To be considered in good standing, students must achieve a minimum cumulative grade point average (CGPA) of 2.70. - Conditional Standing.
 Conditional standing is used to monitor the progress of students experiencing difficulty and to assist them in completing the program successfully.
-Students on conditional standing must achieve a minimum GPA of 2.70 during the period of conditional standing. - 3.
-Failure Regulation.
-A student who receives an F grade in a course will be withdrawn from the program. - 4.
-Time Limit.
-All work must be completed within two years (four years) from the year of initial registration in the program for full-time (part-time) students. - 5.
-Graduation Requirement.
+Students on conditional standing must achieve a minimum GPA of 2.70 during the period of conditional standing. - Failure Regulation.
+A student who receives an F grade in a course will be withdrawn from the program. - Time Limit.
+All work must be completed within two years (four years) from the year of initial registration in the program for full-time (part-time) students. - Graduation Requirement.
 In order to graduate, students must have a cumulative GPA of at least 2.70.
 Program Structure Required Courses ACCO 612 Financial Accounting Theory in Practice (4 credits) This course addresses the application of accounting theory to practice.
 Topics include an examination of different approaches to financial accounting, the accounting standard setting process, the basic components of alternative accounting frameworks, and financial statement disclosure.
 ACCO 613 Financial Accounting: Comprehensive Applications (4 credits) Prerequisite: ACCO 612.